CharlyReux/evolvable-by-design-tutorial/tutorial.md

         description: user deleted
 ```

+> *Note*: the delete method is a dummy method, it is just for explanation purposes.

-In our user ProfileCard we could have an optional button that can be displayed if a relation to a delete method exists:
+And since the server handles hypermedia controls (with a `_link` attribute in the responses), in our user ProfileCard, we can have an optional button that can be displayed if a relation to a delete method exists:

 ```tsx
 {(user.isRelationAvailable("http://myVoc.org/#rel/delete")) ? <Button onClick={() => deleteUser(user)}>delete User</Button> : ""}